SDuari/Supervised-Keyword-Extraction/README.md

 # Related Project
 ### [sCAKE and LAKE](https://github.com/SDuari/sCAKE-and-LAKE)
 sCAKE is an unsupervised method for automatic keyword extraction.
 LAKE is the language-agnostic version of sCAKE.
 The work was published in the journal of Information Sciences.

+# Further Reading
+Please refer to the following papers to know more about specific algorithms.

+### 1. σ-index
+Ortuno, M., Carpena, P., Bernaola-Galván, P., Munoz, E., & Somoza, A. M. (2002).
+Keyword detection in natural languages and DNA.
+EPL (Europhysics Letters), 57(5), 759.

+Herrera, J. P., & Pury, P. A. (2008).
+Statistical keyword detection in literary corpora.
+The European Physical Journal B, 63(1), 135-146.

+### PageRank/TextRank
+Page, L., Brin, S., Motwani, R., & Winograd, T. (1999).
+The PageRank citation ranking: Bringing order to the web.
+Stanford InfoLab.

+Brin, S., & Page, L. (1998).
+The anatomy of a large-scale hypertextual web search engine.
+Computer networks and ISDN systems, 30(1-7), 107-117.

+Mihalcea, R., & Tarau, P. (2004).
+Textrank: Bringing order into text.
+In Proceedings of the 2004 conference on empirical methods in natural language processing (pp. 404-411).

+### PositionRank
+(Full paper) Florescu, C., & Caragea, C. (2017, July).
+Positionrank: An unsupervised approach to keyphrase extraction from scholarly documents.
+In Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers) (pp. 1105-1115).

+(Short paper) Florescu, C., & Caragea, C. (2017, February).
+A position-biased pagerank algorithm for keyphrase extraction.
+In Thirty-First AAAI Conference on Artificial Intelligence.

+### Coreness (*k*-cores)
+Seidman, S. B. (1983).
+Network structure and minimum degree.
+Social networks, 5(3), 269-287.

+### Strength (weighted degree)
+Barrat, A., Barthelemy, M., Pastor-Satorras, R., & Vespignani, A. (2004).
+The architecture of complex weighted networks.
+Proceedings of the national academy of sciences, 101(11), 3747-3752.

+### Eigenvector Centrality and Clustering Coefficient
+Zaki, M. J., Meira Jr, W., & Meira, W. (2014).
+Data mining and analysis: fundamental concepts and algorithms.
+Cambridge University Press.